EesunMoon/Advanced_Spoken_Language_Processing/README.md

 ## Special Notes
 - **openSMILE feature extraction was performed outside Jupyter notebooks, using terminal commands.**
-- **Ensure that input and output paths are correctly configured when running openSMILE manually.**
+- **Ensure that the input and output paths are correctly configured when running openSMILE manually.
+In particular, both the hw3_speech_files/ and features/ directories must exist in the parent directory of the em3907/ folder for the classification.ipynb script to function properly.**
 - The final report (`response_em3907.pdf`) provides a complete summary of feature analysis, classification experiments, and improvement ideas based on the results.